Scifabric/pybossa/doc/user/tutorial.rst

   * :ref:`api-interface`: using the **pbs** command line tool.

-For this tutorial we are going to use the second option, the :doc:`../api` via the PyBossa :ref:`pbs` command line tool for interacting with the API.
+For this tutorial we are going to use the second option, the :doc:`../api` via the PYBOSSA :ref:`pbs` command line tool for interacting with the API.

 For creating the project, you will need to parameters

-    * the URL of the PyBossa server, and
+    * the URL of the PYBOSSA server, and
-    * an API-KEY to authenticate you in the PyBossa server.
+    * an API-KEY to authenticate you in the PYBOSSA server.

 The following section gives more details about how to use the script.

 .. note::
-    If you are running a PyBossa server locally, you can omit the URL parameter as by default it uses the URL http://localhost:5000
+    If you are running a PYBOSSA server locally, you can omit the URL parameter as by default it uses the URL http://localhost:5000

 Cloning the Flickr Person Finder source code
 --------------------------------------------

-In order to follow the tutorial, you will need to clone the `Flickr Person Finder public Github Repository <http://github.com/PyBossa/app-flickrperson>`_ so you will have a local copy of the required files to create the project and tasks using the API.
+In order to follow the tutorial, you will need to clone the `Flickr Person Finder public Github Repository <http://github.com/Scifabric/app-flickrperson>`_ so you will have a local copy of the required files to create the project and tasks using the API.